yashamon/web2/classes/topology/topology2021.md

 1.3: 1
 2.1: 2, 3, 4, 5

-3.1: 1, 4 (See section 2 for definition of seperable metric space)
+3.1: 1, 4 (See chapter 2 for definition of seperable metric space)
 Show that the topological space

 <!--  -->